 Along with enhancing the value of your home, a deck gives you a usuable outdoor living space to barbeque, dine, entertain , and enjoy the outdoors.
 Summer is here and more homeowners are wanting to spend more time outdoors.
-Here is some information regarding how to build a deck and choosing decking materials.
-You can also browse the RenovationFind directory for Edmonton deck builders.
+Here is share some information on your new deck addition:

 Options for Decking Materials:

 There are a variety of decking materials on the market and your choice will be depending on the amount of maintenance you want to do, your deck design and budget.

 Wood (Cedar) Decking

 The most popular real-wood decking material is cedar.
 You’ll love the way cedar decking looks and smells, giving your outdoor living space a rich and natural ambiance.
 Unlike other woods, cedar doesn’t absorb moisture as quickly providing a flat and straight decking surface that won’t warp and split.